-Luang Prabang, which is also called Luang Phabang, is the former capital of Laos and declared a UNESCO World Heritage city in 1995.
+Luang Prabang is the former capital of Laos and was declared a UNESCO World Heritage city in 1995.
 With numerous attractions reflecting Indochinese architecture, Buddhist temples, and colorful cultures, Luang Prabang is considered the spiritual heart of Laos.

 Luang Prabang has located about 425km from Vientiane to northern Laos, on the banks of the Mekong River.
 The current population is about 22,000 people.
 In the past, it used to be the first capital of Laos.
 Nowadays, Luang Prabang is recognized by UNESCO as one of the physical cultural heritage of the world.

 It attracts tourists from the first coming because of the peaceful and ancient beauty, the buildings with the architecture of Laos and France and the friendly of local people here.
 All that belongs to the beauty and culture of the old town will make the tourists fall in love.

 Luang Prabang was the capital of Lan Xang Empire as known as “The land of million elephants”.
 It is one of the oldest cities in Laos, which was set up about 1,200 years ago.

 The former names of Luang Prabang were Muang Swa and Xieng Dong Xieng Thong.
 In 1560, it was named Luang Prabang due to the gold Buddha statue given by Cambodians.

 In 1707, Luang Prabang became the capital of Luang Prabang independent kingdom, the Lao royals and government were also placed here.